Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph: Introduction

 \begin{thm} Let $\D$ be as in \thref{t:graphwide} and let $a,b\in[n]$, $a\neq b$.
 Then for all $\dv\in \D$

 \end{thm} We also give a more accurate but more complicated formula for $\Pr_{ab}(\dv) $ in Lemma~\ref{l:mapleHigher}(ii), and an approximation for sparser degree sequences in~\eqn{Pavsparse}.
+Our results also provide formulae for the probability that a given path of length 2 occurs in the same graphs.

 In Section~\ref{s:prelim} we provide the notation we use in this paper and some preliminary results.
 In Section~\ref{s:recursive} we derive certain recursive formulae that are the core of our method.
 In Section~\ref{s:sparseGraphs} we reprove enumeration results for the sparse case to illustrate how the recursive formulae from Section 3 are to be used to obtain explicit formulae.
 We also take this opportunity to provide a general template on how our proofs in the later parts are structured.
 In Section~\ref{sec:FunOps} the recursive formulae are turned into operators.
 Section~\ref{s:completinggraphs} contains the proof of \thref{t:graphwide} under stricter assumptions on the degree spreads, and gives the proof of \thref{conj2}, all using easily hand-checkable calculations.
+As explained above, this is enough to deduce our first major goal, \thref{p:model}.
 In Section~\ref{s:wider} we provide the full proof for \thref{t:graphwide}.
 We finish the paper with some concluding remarks in Section~\ref{s:final}, and the Appendix gives details of some routine calculations.